Skip to content

 Before you start

-• EndeavourOS GNOME is recommended to save you some hassle
+• EndeavourOS is recommended to save you some hassle

-• Other Arch distros will also work great
+• Other Arch distros will also work fine

 • It is never necessary to reinstall your system for dotfiles!